Are you in Jerusalem and looking for more after exploring the hussle and bustle of the old town?

 Second Temple Model – A 50:1 scale model which shows ancient Jerusalem at its peak in 66 CE before the Great Revolt against the Romans broke out.
 This lead to the destruction of the Second Temple in the year 70 CE, of which all is left now is the Western Wall.
 Fantastic for visualising the old town of Jerusalem.

 So what do you think of these Israel Museum Highlights?
 Booking your trip to Jerusalem yet?
 Awesome!
-Well while you are there don’t forget to check out Palestine, take a dip in the Dead Sea or head down to Eilat for some incredible diving!
+Or check out this awesome guide if you are already in Israel and need to extend your visa.
+And if you are there don’t forget to check out Palestine, take a dip in the Dead Sea or head down to Eilat for some incredible diving!